top of page

 Fried Apple Pies at Mercier Orchards photo personal collection

-First, stop in Mercier Orchards for some apple cider, donuts, and fried apple pies.
+First things first, stop by Mercier Orchards for some apple cider, apple cider donuts, and fried apple pies.
 Depending on the season, you may also want to get apples to take home.

 Blue Ridge Scenic Railway photo personal collection